Michigan Underwater Preserves - Sites

 Houghton, MI 49931

 The Marquette Underwater Preserve in Lake Superior contains eight major shipwrecks in two areas, the Huron Islands and Marquette units.

 The Southwest is the most popular dive site of the Huron Islands Unit.
 This 137 foot steamer ran aground 1 1/2 miles southeast of the largest of the Huron Islands.
 The ship was running in a heavy fog in the fall of 1898 when the disaster occurred.
 Today, divers will find the remains of the Southwest scattered in 100 feet of water.
 Many small artifacts remain in clear water, which makes this an especially appealing dive.

 The Charles J. Kershaw is one of the most popular dive sites of the Marquette Unit.
 This 223 foot steamer was nearly in the Marquette Harbor when its boiler exploded in 1895.
 It struck a reef and sank in about 35 feet of water.
 The remains of the Kershaw are widely scattered as the results of a failed iron salvage attempt.
 But many small artifacts are associated with this site offer the opportunity for new discoveries with each dive.

-The wreck the D. Leuty can be found at Lighthouse Point at Marquette's lower harbor.
+The wreck of the D. Leuty can be found at Lighthouse Point at Marquette's lower harbor.
 This 179 foot steamer ran aground in a snowstorm in 1911.
 Most of the ship's machinery, engine, boiler, and equipment were recovered but pieces of the wooden hull remain.
 Because this wreck is partially buried in sand, divers may discover new artifacts as currents cause the sand to shift and uncover portions of the wreck.